howard8888/workspace/README.md

 These tests make it easy to verify that changes to the storyboard or perception mapping do what you expect before you wire them through the full CCA8 loop.

+### Q&A to help you learn this section

+Q: What’s the difference between EnvState and EnvObservation?
+A: EnvState is the environment’s canonical ground-truth state (God’s-eye view), maintained by HybridEnvironment and its backends.
+EnvObservation is the sensory/perceptual packet the agent receives each tick (derived from EnvState by PerceptionAdapter).
+CCA8 never reads EnvState directly; it only sees EnvObservation.

+Q: How does HybridEnvironment relate to WorldGraph?
+A: HybridEnvironment lives on the environment side and knows nothing about WorldGraph.
+It owns EnvState, runs reset/step, and produces EnvObservation + reward/done/info.
+WorldGraph is purely agent-side; it ingests EnvObservation and maintains the agent’s internal beliefs/memories.

+Q: What does FsmBackend actually do in the newborn-goat vignette?
+A: It implements a small, hand-scripted storyboard over EnvState: stages birth → struggle → first_stand → first_latch → rest, time thresholds for automatic transitions, and optional acceleration when certain policies fire (e.g., treating "policy:stand_up" as an early stand trigger during struggle).

+Q: What is the role of PerceptionAdapter?
+A: PerceptionAdapter is the environment’s sensor interface.
+Given EnvState, it produces EnvObservation by:

+filling raw_sensors (e.g., distances, temperatures),

+mapping state into symbolic predicates (posture, proximity, nipple state),

+emitting cues (e.g., vision:silhouette:mom, drive:cold_skin), and

+including small env_meta.
+It does not update WorldGraph or the agent; it just describes what the agent gets to sense this tick.

+Q: How does Menu “Environment step (HybridEnvironment → WorldGraph demo)” use all this?
+A: That menu item runs a single closed-loop tick:

+HybridEnvironment evolves EnvState via reset or step(action, ctx).

+PerceptionAdapter produces EnvObservation.

+The runner injects predicates/cues into the WorldGraph.

+The controller runs one policy step and records which policy executed.

+The chosen policy name is fed back as the next action into HybridEnvironment on the following env-step.

+It’s a minimal “world ↔ brain” loop for inspection and debugging.

 ---